Teradata/stacki-wiki/wiki/Reference/cli/remove/remove-host-route.md

 * `[address=string]`
 * `{syncnow=string}`

-   if set to true, the routing table will be updated as well as the db.
+   If set to true, the routing table will be updated as well as the db.

 ### Examples